 A Few More of Our Favorite Things

-3. Bach: St. Matthew Passion: English Baroque Soloists, John Elliot Gardiner & monteverdi Choir On iTunes
+3. J.S.
+Bach: St. Matthew Passion — English Baroque Soloists, John Elliot Gardiner & Monteverdi Choir On iTunes

-listen to this work each year at Easter time.
-Emotionally dramatic, and deeply powerful.
+I listen to this work each year at Easter time.
+Emotionally dramatic and deeply powerful.

 As a choral musician and organist, this work is one of my favorites which I feel captures the essence of effective registration specific to both voice and the organ.
 This is one of my most favorite meditative works!